In December 2019, I upgraded to a Mac Pro. Inspired by Shawn Blanc’s CJ-7 build thread, I thought I’d record what I do with (and to) the machine here.

 - 8 TB for nightly clones of my boot drive

 I can hear these drives if it’s silent in my office, but if the A/C is running, I can’t.
-I’d love to keep everything silent, but with my storage needs, it’s just not possible.
+I’d love to keep everything silent, but with my storage needs, it’s impossible.
 I put the Time Machine lower in the case, which helped I think.

 This was a time-consuming and expensive change, but now I’m set with plenty of free space for the foreseeable future.